wileyw/DeepLearningDemos/README.md

 https://machinelearningmastery.com/how-to-evaluate-generative-adversarial-networks/

 ## Current Plan
-Minutes (12/31/2019):
-• How can we evaluate the results?
+- How can we evaluate the results?
 Not just qualitative, but also quantitatively.
 (John)
-• Find out what GAN data can be used?...function, or different training method.
+- Find out what GAN data can be used?...function, or different training method.
 (John)
-• 30 minutes blog post tutorial write up framework (Wiley, Mike)
+- 30 minutes blog post tutorial write up framework (Wiley, Mike)
-• Google Colab content, run CycleGAN on GPU instead of CPU (Mike)
-• Review ICCV papers (Mike, Wiley)
+- Review ICCV papers (Mike, Wiley)
-• Implement something with Transformers (Mike)
-- Implement SinGAN (Mike, Wiley)
+- Pull out function to re-implement from SinGAN (Mike)

 ## Specific Interesting Architectures
 Note: